In every entry level marketing class the 4 P’s of the marketing mix are always mentioned.

 - Knowledge is power when you know your marketing is effective.
 How do you know?
 By measuring the results over time, against prior results.

 I was reminded of the 4 M’s this morning as I read business advice in the New York Times intended for small business owners about the 10 steps they should take to Diagnose What’s Wrong With Your Business.
 They only had 3 of my 4 M’s and mixed up the order, but there it was.
+That being said, you are ever struggling with your business, you can get in touch with a small business advisor they can be a great way of getting support if you ever need it.

 1. Targeting.
 Do you have a strategy to reach your best potential customers with your sales and marketing efforts?
 As there are many ways to get your message across to a specific target audience, you need to think about what method will be best for the needs of your business, but most importantly, your audience.
 From direct mail marketing to improve brand awareness, to digital marketing, it is important to remember that there are ways of achieving your business goals.